jbulger82/LLAMA_Hub/README.md

   Browser STT, Vosk WS, Whisper via proxy, Piper TTS — all wired to the chat input and proxy endpoints.

 - **Slash commands everywhere**
-  Huge command palette for search, curl, web scraping, social posts, system stats, canvas, RAG, agents, code-gen, and more.
+  Huge command palette for search, curl, web scraping, social posts, system stats, canvas, RAG, agents, code-gen, and more so you can use the tools even with dumb models.

 - **Persistent, local-first storage**
   IndexedDB + localStorage, no telemetry.
 Recovery modal + chat log export to disk.

-- **Extension bridge**
-  Chrome extension can stream page content/selection into chat for instant summarization/analysis.

 - **Ready-to-run scripts**
-  `start.sh` / `start.bat` spin up proxy, Playwright MCP, and Vite dev server in one shot.
+  `start.sh` / `start.bat` spin up proxy, MCP stack, and Vite dev server in one shot.

 ---